antvis/G6/packages/site/docs/manual/getting-started/step-by-step.en.md

 <embed src="@/docs/manual/getting-started-common/step-by-step/elements-1.md"></embed>

-The key parts are the `node.style` and `edge.style` configuration items, which are used to configure the styles of nodes and edges, respectively.
+The key parts are the `node.style` and `edge.style` options, which are used to configure the styles of nodes and edges, respectively.

-> In the subsequent code examples, we will only display the parts of the configuration items.
+> In the subsequent code examples, we will only display the parts of the options.
 For the complete code of this project, please refer to the [Complete Example](https://codesandbox.io/s/g6-tutorial).

 Next, we will demonstrate more types of nodes by setting the node type: